shirokano/shirokano.github.io/public/pages/projects.md

 ## [Vicinity Alarm Clock](https://github.com/gohls/vicinity-alarm-clock) 🔗

 - A home alarm clock that only sounds the alarm when you're at home.
-It repeatly checks for my phone's boothtooth signal, which is how it detects if I am home or not.
+It repeatly checks for my phone's bluetooth signal, which is how it detects if I am home or not.
 - Raspberry Pi
 - LED Display Board
 - C++